-Cal Corps, Stiles Hall, the YWCA, and other recruitment or retention centers offer dozens of ways to give back to the local and national communities, such as relief work in New Orleans, tutoring middle school children, or outreach to high school students about going to college.
+The UC Berkeley Public Service Center, Stiles Hall, the YWCA, and other recruitment or retention centers offer dozens of ways to give back to the local and national communities, such as relief work in New Orleans, tutoring middle school children, or outreach to high school students about going to college.

 Service work connects you to a community, and can help keep you grounded in where you come from.